-A universal screening tool used to measure and monitor the development of mathematics skills for students in grades one through three.
+A universal screening tool used to measure and monitor the development of mathematics skills for students starting in kindergarten through grade three.
 The assessments are comprised of measures of early numeracy, computation, and problem-solving skills.

 ACT (53E-4-305)